 - Root Canal: In extreme cases where sensitivity is unbearable, a root canal can remove the nerve and provide relief.

-For residents of Ashburn, Leesburg, and Lansdowne, VA, choose Lansdowne Family Dental for quality dental care.
+For residents of Ashburn, Leesburg, Sterling, and Lansdowne, VA, choose Lansdowne Family Dental for quality dental care.
 We offer various services with a patient-centric approach.
 Start your dental journey with us.
 Contact us!

 Conclusion